EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

 I know, it's complicated and a bit of work.
 Mine was even worse than normal because I wanted Bepo, and Dvorak on Bepo.
 That was a real pain.
 But in all it's really not that bad, and now, after all of this, I wouldn't want a keyboard I couldn't program.
-So for me, it's totally worth it.
+For me, it's totally worth it.
 Now that it's mostly done, It's actually pretty easy even though I made it more difficult for myself with all these base layers and Bepo.